Want to keep a secret?

 Don't want to give the game away by not drinking alcohol?
 Just tell people that you are on a diet.

-Your baby is about the length of a kidney bean.
-Her tiny heart beats and the head is taking shape.
+Your baby's heart is beating and the head is taking shape.
 Organs, such as kidneys and liver, are forming.

 The neural tube that connects the spine and brain closes.